qnfy1989/web-interview/README.md

 * There is an extra endpoint in our api at: `GET /users/:userId/family-members`.
 This will return an array of user Id(s) that represent the user's family members.
 In the design, add the 'Change' button next to the user's name in `design/new-appointment.png`.
 When pressed, this should allow you to choose a family member instead of the user.
 This should be reflected in your final `POST` request, where the `userId` should be the family member's rather than the user's.

 * Feel free to comment and iterate on the design; we would love to hear your opinion about any aspect of this page.

+## Running test

+* To display the page first make sure all dependencies have been installed by running `yarn install` and then run `yarn start`.

+* In its current state the app allows to display basic user's information on a booking an appointment page and to make an actual request to book an appointment